AwsomeStar123456/veinfinder/README.md

 This folder contains our images.
 This includes the original dataset along with the augmented dataset.
 The Images folder also contains the C# code which augments our images.
 It is recommended you run this augmentation code on any new images as it greatly improves the models preformance.

 ### ML Models
 This folder contains all of the models which we have deemed as successful.
+This is only the output from Rich's models.
+The actual models are too large to be uploaded to GitHub so they can be found here: https://drive.google.com/drive/folders/1DGls1SB5syulKGr5hgQqLpTfuY4aNmA4?usp=sharing